Learning to play guitar is more popular now than ever.

 9. All Apologies by Nirvana

-All Apologies is a quintessential classic alternative rock/grunge tune that is perfect for beginners to learn online.
+All Apologies is a quintessential classic alternative rock/grunge tune perfect for beginners to learn online.
 It’s an iconic ’90s song from a band that took the decade by storm: Nirvana.

 This song has everything a beginner needs: a simple rhythm, good harmonies, and a basic melodic structure.
 This is another easy guitar song that is a great sing-along for beginners.